One man's treasure is another's trash.

 - In one episode of Garfield and Friends, Garfield finds himself in a hidden city filled with smurf-like people who regard Italian food (such as the lasagna they stole from him, which began the whole episode) as money, and money as food.

 - One episode of The Fairly Oddparents involves Cosmo and Wanda losing their wands on the beach.
+Fridge Brilliance in that they can just poof up all these things with the right wish.
 They end up digging in the sand, turning up all sorts of priceless treasures and discarding them.
 This is eventually lampshaded:

 Wanda: Cosmo!
 I found something!